BestTimesToVisit.com Logo

 food

 Don't leave Utah without trying fry sauce!
-It's a local condiment, essentially a mix of ketchup and mayonnaise, that's a staple for fries, burgers, and more.
-You'll find it at most diners and fast-food joints across the state – it's a simple but delicious local flavor.
+It's a local condiment, a delicious mix of mayonnaise and ketchup, often with a hint of relish or spices.
+You'll find it served with fries and burgers at most diners and fast-food joints across the state – it's a simple but essential taste of Utah.

 safety